ai4colonoscopy/.github/profile/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0fc5d354-e4ab-4fcf-ad7d-a047f53075e7" width="1000px" />
   <br>
   <em> Illustration of a colonoscope inside large intestine (colon).
-Image credit: https://www.vecteezy.com </em>
+(Image credit: https://www.vecteezy.com) </em>
 </p>

 Let's face it - colorectal cancer is a big deal.
 It's one of the top cancer killers worldwide.
-But here's the good news: we can often prevent it if we catch it early.
-That's where colonoscopies come in.
+More details refer to latest research and news by Nature: ["subject - colorectal-cancer"](https://www.nature.com/subjects/colorectal-cancer) and ["subject - colonoscopy"](https://www.nature.com/subjects/colonoscopy).
+Here's the good news: we can often prevent it if we catch it early.
+That's where colonoscopies come in, as the best preventive measure.
 They're our best shot at finding and removing those sneaky precancerous polyps before they cause trouble to your body.

-But here's the catch - colonoscopies are only as good as the doctor performing them.
-And let's be real, even the best doctors are human.
-They get tired, they might miss things sometimes, and some are more experienced than others.

 ## 🤖 Enter AI: The Game-Changer

 <img align="right" src="https://github.com/user-attachments/assets/0de36f70-703b-49f4-ad6b-6c53000dc632" width="475px" />

-This is where AI swoops in like a superhero!
 We're using cutting-edge artificial intelligence to endower colonoscopy a major upgrade.
 Think of it as giving doctors a pair of super-AI-powered glasses that help them spot things they might otherwise miss.

 That's why we're going to explore the critical role of AI in colonoscopy.
 Here's what AI brings to the table: